-Most interesting wonders of Tanzania
+Most interesting landmarks of Tanzania

 Below are listed the most amazing natural and man made landmarks of Tanzania.